mlswg/mls-protocol/draft-ietf-mls-protocol.md

     the group
   * There MUST be a single ExternalInit proposal
   * There MUST NOT be any Update proposals
-  * If a Remove proposal is present, then:
-    * The identity of the removed leaf MUST be the same as the identity in the Add KeyPackage (in the same sense as for an Update)
+  * If a Remove proposal is present, then identity and endpoint ID of the removed leaf MUST be the same as the corresponding values in the Add KeyPackage.
-    * There MUST be a PSK proposal of type ReInit, referencing an earlier epoch of this group.
 * The proposals included by reference in an External Commit MUST meet the following
   conditions:
   * There MUST NOT be any ExternalInit proposals